-- J. Dating Violence: Violence committed by a person - 1.
-Who is or has been in a social relationship of a romantic or intimate nature with the victim - 2.
-Where the existence of such a relationship shall be determined based on a consideration of the following factors: - a.
-The length of the relationship - b.
-The type of relationship - c.
-The frequency of interaction between the persons involved in the relationship - K. Stalking: Engaging in a course of conduct, constituted by two or more acts directed at a specific person that would cause a reasonable person to - 1.
-Fear for his or her safety or the safety of others - 2.
-Suffer substantial emotional stress - 3.
-Feel harassed, alarmed, abused, or tormented - L. Hostile Environment: When sex-based harassment or violence is directed toward an individual and/or has the purpose or effect of - 1.
-Creating an intimidating, hostile, or offensive academic environment - 2.
+J. Dating Violence: Violence committed by a person

+Who is or has been in a social relationship of a romantic or intimate nature with the victim Where the existence of such a relationship shall be determined based on a consideration of the following factors:

+- 1. The length of the relationship; or - 2.
+The type of relationship; or - 3.
+The frequency of interaction between the persons involved in the relationship - I. Stalking: Engaging in a course of conduct, constituted by two or more acts directed at a specific person that would cause a reasonable person to - 1.
+Fear for his or her safety or the safety of others; or - 2.
+Suffer substantial emotional stress; or - 3.
+Feel harassed, alarmed, abused, or tormented - J. Hostile Environment: When sex-based harassment or violence is directed toward an individual and/or has the purpose or effect of - 1.
+Creating an intimidating, hostile, or offensive academic environment; or - 2.
 Unreasonably interferes with another's work or academic performance